Shayokh144/Book_Notes/Work/The Effective Engineer.md

 - Invest time regularly for learning or doing side project.
 Can follow 20% rule which states we should dedicate our 20% work time for learning.
 - Learning compounds like interest.
 The more you learn, the easier it is to apply prior insights and lessons to learn new things.
 - Capitalize on opportunities at work to improve your technical skills.
-- Learn from your best co-workers.
+- Learn from your best coworkers.
 Study their code and their code reviews.
 - Dive into any available educational material provided by your company, and look into classes or books that your workplace might be willing to subsidize

 ## Chapter 3: Prioritise regularly